mayayunx/foodmatch/README.md

 * This is a project of developing an Alexa skill of
     * Recommending restaurants based on input food type (e.g., Japanese, Chinese, Vegetarian) with machine generated comments for recommendation
     * Predicting and rating user's review automatically online
 ---
+### System Architecture
+- First train different models for text generation of food types, and generate some comment to create ```res.json``` for lambda function to use
+- Train a live sentiment analysis model and combine it to use with docker
+- Build a docker image, install required libraries, push it to AWS
+- Create lambda function and compress it with essential packages, upload it to AWS lambda function console
+- Create Alexa skill and configure content
+- Start an instance on EC2, install docker and pull back the image, run it as a backend
+- If user gives review, store it in ```tmp``` folder in lambda function, then upload it to Simple Storage Service (S3)

+---
 ### How to Use The Notebook